 Essex & Suffolk NTV is an inclusive group, offering volunteering opportunities to all ages and abilities.
 Under 18s are welcome to attend, but must be accompanied by a parent or responsible adult, and complete a parental consent form.

-We do not have a formal membership with our group, however all volunteers completing a total of at least 50 hours in a year will receive a National Trust Volunteer Card.
-This is valid for one year and allows free entry to all NT properties, some of the benefits of NT membership, plus discount off purchases in NT shops and cafes, as well as a range of other discounts.
+We do not have a formal membership with our group, however all volunteers contributing at least 50 hours in a year will receive a National Trust Volunteer Card.
+This is valid for one year and allows free entry to all NT properties, some of the benefits of NT membership, plus discount off purchases in NT shops and cafes, on NT holidays and a range of other discounts.

 These are the properties we help maintain, and some of the activities we undertake:

 - Bridges Farm and Lower Barn Farm – Suffolk farms with water meadows and boathouse at Flatford.
 Work involves fencing, property maintenance, cutting down and disposal of hedges, and reinforcing the river bank (revetment)

 - Dedham Vale – Base for working on the Trust’s estate east of Dedham.
 Tasks much as Bridges Farm

 - Dunwich.
 Extensive lowland heath on the Suffolk coast.
 Tasks are like Bridges Farm and Lower Barn Farm, and also culling invasive birch has been an activity in the past.
 We also help maintain Mount Pleasant Farm – which forms part of the estate – with fencing, and further control of invasive species

 - Fen bridge – Area between Flatford and Dedham with views over the Stour valley.
 Lots of fencing and coppicing of diseased elms with bonfires